0xJacky/nginx-ui/docs/guide/getting-started.md

 # Getting Started

+## Try It Now

+You can try Nginx UI directly by the [demo](https://demo.nginxui.com).

+- Username：admin
+- Password：admin

 ## Before Use

 The Nginx UI follows the Debian web server configuration file standard.
 Created site configuration files will be placed